 Automated Captions

-Automated captions can have a high accuracy rate – 95% to 99% – but even a small error can change the meaning of a sentence quite drastically.
-It is important to verify automated captions and correct them if there are errors.
-MacVideo’s interface allows you to easily make changes to their captions, as well as output them to an SRT file which can be used with other video platforms.
+Automated captions can have a high accuracy rate, ~85% correct – but even a small error can change the meaning of a sentence quite drastically.
+It is important to verify and make any corrections when using automated captions.
+MacVideo allows you to easily make changes to their captions, as well as output them to an SRT file which can be used with other video platforms provide the text to create a transcript which should also be available for download.

 Colour Contrast